AbhiK24/abhik24.github.io/_posts/2020-05-27-Godel-and-his-philosophy-in-14-points.md

 ---
 layout: post
 title: "Godel And His Philosophy"
-description: Godel lays down is his philosophy in 14 points.
+description: Godel lays down his philosophy in 14 points.
 date: 2020-05-27
 ---

 ![Godel](https://www.thevintagenews.com/wp-content/uploads/2019/09/kurt_godel.jpg)

 Gödel left in his papers a fourteen-point outline of his philosophical beliefs,that are dated around 1960.
 They show his deep belief in the rational structure of the world.
-Here are his 14 points: 1
+Here are his 14 points:

 1.The world is rational.